opf/openproject/help/installation-and-operations/packaged/installation.md

 After you have just updated your OpenProject version, you should run `openproject configure` (see section below), which would automatically reuse your previous configuration, and only asks for your input if new configuration options are available.

-For a complete guide on upgrading your OpenProject packaged installation, please visit our documentation at <https://www.openproject.org/operations/upgrading/upgrade-guide-packaged-installation/>.
+For a complete guide on upgrading your OpenProject packaged installation, [please see this guide](upgrading).

 #### Inspect the existing configuration